Features

 Why use code reviews?

-- Validate against issues: Ensure your changes align with GitHub issue requirements.
+• Validate against issues: Ensure your changes align with issue requirements (GitHub required).

 How it works